jwa13/PSPMMFDW/readme.md

 Any advice for common problems or issues.

-As of currently, the following features are in progress and not currently functional:
+As of lastest update, the following features are in progress and not currently functional:
 - Scheduling an event within the program

-- Account types conflict with some views
-- Hitting and strength evaluation forms are not able to be submitted.
+Known Issues:
+- Account type displayed improperly on profile
+- Login/logout on menu displaying incorrectly

 ## Authors